-Including the CILEx Diploma in Law and Practice, this apprenticeship enables apprentices to become a fellow of the Chartered Institute of Legal Executives.
+Including the Level 6 CILEx Diploma in Law and Practice, this five-year apprenticeship enables apprentices to become a fellow of the Chartered Institute of Legal Executives.
 Apprentices with a law degree are able to undertake the 30 month graduate fast-track option.

-The Level 7 Solicitor Apprenticeship is offered in partnership with The University of Law.
+The Level 7 Solicitor Degree Apprenticeship is offered in partnership with The University of Law.
 Please see their website for further information.

-If you want to apply for one of our legal apprenticeships, please see our latest vacancies.
+If you want to apply for one of our law apprenticeships, please see our latest vacancies.

 Employers can contact us for further information.